gaushh/gaushh.github.io/_posts/2020-05-08-Production-Planning-GUI.markdown

 - Processes can have different production capacity levels
 - No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
 - Cost between capacity levels is a linear function of the quantity that is produced
+- T type of raw materials, J processes, I different products.
+- A product can be produced by more than one process.
+- Processes can have different production capacity levels
+- No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
+- Cost between capacity levels is a linear function of the quantity that is produced
+- T type of raw materials, J processes, I different products.
+- A product can be produced by more than one process.
+- Processes can have different production capacity levels
+- No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
+- Cost between capacity levels is a linear function of the quantity that is produced
+- T type of raw materials, J processes, I different products.
+- A product can be produced by more than one process.
+- Processes can have different production capacity levels
+- No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
+- Cost between capacity levels is a linear function of the quantity that is produced
+- T type of raw materials, J processes, I different products.
+- A product can be produced by more than one process.
+- Processes can have different production capacity levels
+- No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
+- Cost between capacity levels is a linear function of the quantity that is produced
+- T type of raw materials, J processes, I different products.
+- A product can be produced by more than one process.
+- Processes can have different production capacity levels
+- No production is possible from a process below the minimum capacity level or greater than the maximum capacity level
+- Cost between capacity levels is a linear function of the quantity that is produced